turingschool/front-end-curriculum/projects/wheel-of-fortune.md

 - Write a program from scratch
 - Design and implement OOP patterns
 - Understand and implement ES6 classes
+- Implement array iterator and mutator methods to work with game data
 - Write code that follows SRP (Single Responibility Principle)
 - Create a robust test suite that thoroughly tests all functionality of a client-side application